-De Volksbank's liquidity profile supports its overall standalone credit profile, primarily as a result of its relatively large liquidity buffer, which should enable it to resist a prolonged period of financial market disruption.
-De Volksbank's liquid assets amounted to $\leq 10.6$ billion as of December 2017, while its wholesale funding, maturing by the end of 2018, stood at $\leq 3.4$ billion.
-The bank's liquidity buffer mainly consists of cash ( $\leq 3.8$ billion), sovereign and public-sector bonds ( $\leq 2.5$ billion), as well as residential mortgage-backed securities (RMBS) eligible for central bank refinancing ( $\leq 4.8$ billion).
+De Volksbank's liquidity profile would enable it to resist a prolonged period of financial market disruption.
+De Volksbank's liquid assets amounted to €15.3 billion as of end-June 2018, while its wholesale funding, maturing by the end of 2018, stood at €0.1 billion.
+The bank's liquidity buffer mainly consists of cash (€4.2 billion), sovereign and public-sector bonds (€1.9 billion), as well as residential mortgage-backed securities (RMBS) eligible for central bank refinancing (€8.8 billion).
 Although these assets are eligible for the European Central Bank (ECB) operations, we consider them to be of lower quality than central bank deposits or government bonds because they may not be negotiable in the secondary market in a stress situation.

-The bank's strong liquidity and funding profiles are confirmed by its liquidity coverage ratio of 177% as of December 2017, and its NSFR above 100% at the same date.
+The bank's strong liquidity and funding profiles are confirmed by its liquidity coverage ratio (LCR) of 156%, including 90 percentage points linked to eligible retained RMBS under our calculations, at end-June 2018, and a net stable funding ratio (NSFR) well above 100% (as disclosed by the issuer) at the same date.
 They are reflected in the bank's baa1 Combined Liquidity score.

-De Volksbank's BCA of baa1 reflects its financial profile of a3, which is adjusted downwards by one notch to reflect the bank's excessive sensitivity to the Dutch retail mortgage market.
+De Volksbank's BCA of baa1 reflects its financial profile of a3, which is adjusted downwards by one notch to reflect the bank's monoline activity.